DataDog/documentation/content/en/tracing/setup_overview/compatibility_requirements/dotnet-framework.md

 ## Compatibility

 The .NET Datadog Tracer library is open-source.
-For more information please view our [Github repository][1].
+For more information see the [tracer Github repository][1].

 For both automatic and custom Instrumentation, the .NET Datadog Tracer supports .NET Framework 4.5 and above.